Or “U-box, the saga.”

 - 1 c. lemon juice

 - In a medium saucepan, heat water and sugar over medium-high heat, stirring until sugar is completely dissolved.
 Remove from heat, and add basil and lemon zest.
-Let steep for 10-15 minutes, then mix in the lemon juice, and place the whole mixture in the fridge for at least 2 hours, until completely chilled.
+Let steep for 10-15 minutes, then remove and discard the basil leaves and mix the lemon juice into the syrup.
+Place the mixture in the fridge for at least 2 hours, until completely chilled.
 Set up ice cream maker, then pour the chilled mixture into the ice cream maker and follow the manufacturer’s instructions.
 Note: for stronger flavored, but slushier sorbet, reduce the water to 1 cup and the lemon juice to 1/2 cup.